ModusCreateOrg/ionic-vue/README.md

 Modus Create engineers will continue to support the community at the Ionic's official [Issue board](https://github.com/ionic-team/ionic/issues)

 However, this repository is still being actively maintained and kept in-sync with the official @ionic/vue.
-The main difference being the availability of `IonicVueRouter` and flexibility of choosing dependency versions.
+The main difference being the availability of pending upstream pull requests and flexibility of choosing dependency versions.

 Our goal is to allow developers to be on the bleeding-edge and freely experiment, thus we are delivering features and bug fixes as fast as possible.
-Apart from the router you can switch between the libraries without any changes to your code-base.

-Bug fixes, features, documentation and any other changes will be contributed back as well.
+Bug fixes, features, documentation and any other changes are always contributed back to upstream @ionic/vue.

 ---
 ---